Myanmar police shoot dead two protesters in one of the bloodiest days since the coup - Local News 8

 Myanmar police shot dead at least two protesters Sunday and wounded several others in one of the bloodiest days since the military seized power on February 1.

-As demonstrations against the military coup, which ousted the democratically-elected government of civilian leader Aung San Suu Kyi, entered their 22nd day, security forces began a violent crackdown on protesters in towns and cities across the country.
+As demonstrations against the military coup, which ousted the democratically-elected government of civilian leader Aung San Suu Kyi, entered their forth week, security forces began a violent crackdown on protesters in towns and cities across the country.

 In the biggest city, Yangon, a protester was fatally shot when police opened fire on demonstrators, according to Reuters, citing a hospital doctor.
 The doctor, who asked not to be identified, said the protester was brought into hospital with a bullet wound in the chest.
 Local media outlet Mizzima also reported the death in Yangon’s Thingangyun township.